strace(1) - phpMan

 injects a fault without delivering a signal or injecting a delay, etc.

-then both a fault or success is injected and a signal is delivered.
+val=value, then both injection of a fault or success and signal delivery are

 if :syscall=syscall option is specified, the corresponding syscall with no